Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 • Limited replication in larger cohorts

-Zero peer-reviewed studies exist specifically on "Kangen water" as a branded product, a critical finding consumers must understand.
+Zero peer-reviewed studies exist specifically on "Kangen water" as a branded product.
 All claimed benefits derive from generic hydrogen-rich water or electrolyzed reduced water (ERW) studies applicable to any comparable device.
+The following marketing claims have been systematically refuted:

-• Microclustering: Chemically impossible, water molecules don't form stable clusters beyond femtoseconds
+• Microclustering: Chemically impossible.
+Water molecules do not form stable clusters beyond femtoseconds.

-• Active/atomic hydrogen: No evidence, would immediately combine to form H₂
+• Active/atomic hydrogen: No evidence.
+Free hydrogen atoms would immediately combine to form H2.

 Safety Concerns for High-pH Water: